Tulip-0333/docs/en-GB/deltaapi/websocket.md

 ### unsubscribe (client)

-This message can be used to unsubscribe to an event you've previously subscribed to.
+This message can be used to unsubscribe from an event you've previously subscribed to.
 You'll not reveice any more messages related to that event once you unsubscribe from it.
 A list of supported events and their respective messages is available [here](#events).

 #### Privileges
 The provided token must be authenticated.